Hear from our students and graduates from the School of Education.

 My passion for what I was learning inspired me to achieve something I didn’t think I was capable of.
 I didn’t only get a Bachelor of Education from the last four years – I made amazing friends and I developed a belief in myself that was never there before.
 And this was all achieved from the other end of a computer.”

-Jared Bruning, BEd (Primary Education) (Hons) "One of the favourite parts of my degree was the research project I was able to complete as part of the Honours course.
-After three years of studying in a university classroom, the yearlong project allowed me to gain a different perspective on education.
-I chose to study the experiences of non-English speaking migrants in Australian schools."
+Jared Bruning, BEd (Primary Education) (Hons) "One of the favourite parts of my degree was the research project I was able to complete as part of the Honours course."

 “Studying at Curtin was a very positive experience.
 First, I met many people of different backgrounds and cultures.
 In addition, the modern and functional study facilities, equipped with computers and up-to-date technology, made assignment work simple.
 Further, the teaching staff within the School of Education were approachable, helpful and relatable.
 The staff certainly gave me a number of ‘light bulb’ moments and inspired me to teach well.
 For example, as one whole never enjoyed mathematics in primary school, my tutors completely changed my attitude and confidence to teaching the subject.